Cow's milk allergy: Which dairy-free milks are suitable for children?

-How to cope with a nut allergy over Christmas
+How to cope with a nut allergy at Christmas

-Approximately 2 in 100 children and 1 in 200 adults have a nut allergy in the UK.
+Around two in 100 children and one in 200 adults have a nut allergy in the UK.
 Nuts are a staple ingredient in many Christmas recipes, and sometimes they are not easy to spot.
-It's important to stay vigilant over the festive season and protect yourself from allergic reactions.
+It's important to be careful over the festive season and protect those with food allergies from allergic reactions.

 In the UK and USA, the prevalence of nut allergies is increasing.
 According to Allergy UK, there are nearly 100,000 new cases each year.
 Peanut allergies among children in Western countries have doubled in the last 10 years.
 In addition, in the UK over the last 20 years there has been a 615% rise in hospital admissions for anaphylaxis - extreme allergic reactions that can result in death.